City Hall clock tower

 When City Hall first opened the clock tower was not open to the public.
 However, frequent requests by visitors to ride the lift up to the clock tower led to the clock tower being opened to the public.
 Visitors were charged six pence for adults and three pence for children to cover the cost of the lift operator.

 Over the years, hundreds of thousands of visitors have taken a ride up to the clock tower.
-Whilst the view from the observation deck has changed significantly over the past 80 years, it is still a time honoured tradition which is set to continue when the building re-opens.
+Whilst the view from the observation deck has changed significantly over the past 80 years, it is still a time honoured tradition.

 The clock tower contributes to the cultural and architectural significance of City Hall.
 Interesting clock tower facts include: